ParmEd/ParmEd/doc/readwrite.rst

 NetCDF).
 Furthermore, URLs beginning with ``http://``, ``https://``, or ``ftp://`` are valid file names and will result in the remote file being downloaded and processed (again, in-memory).

+Finally, to make it so that you can always retrieve a :class:`Structure
+<parmed.structure.Structure>` instance from file types that support returning
+one by passing the ``structure=True`` keyword to ``load_file``.
+If this argument is not supported by the resulting file type, it is simply ignored, as is the ``natom`` and ``hasbox`` keywords (which are required arguments for the Amber ASCII trajectory file).

 Writing files with :meth:`Structure.save <parmed.structure.Structure.save>`
 ---------------------------------------------------------------------------